mmphego/mmphego.github.io/_posts/2020-10-17-I-completed-my-100daysofcode-challenge-now-what.md

 # Conclusion

 Personally, I believe that these challenges are exceptional for everyone wanting to dedicate time and focus on learning something new in order to level up their skills.
 I know a lot more than what I knew 100+ days ago and I continue to learn on a daily basis even though I do not tweet about it.
+If you still need some inspiration head out to Twitter and just search for #100daysofcode and see what other people are involved in.

 Some of the key takeaways from this challenge for me were:
 - Try to learn something new every day, especially something outside your comfort zone.